 - Allow the curds and whey to cool at room temperature for approximately 30 minutes.

 - Line a colander with a double-layer of cheesecloth.
-Put the colander in a large bowl.
+Put the colander in the sink or a large bowl.
 Pour the curds and whey into the lined colander.
 Let drain for 5 minutes.
-The curds will stay in the cloth while the whey will drain into the bowl.
+The curds will stay in the cloth while the whey will drain away.
 (The whey can be discarded or saved to be used in another recipe.)

 - Gather up the edges of the cheesecloth so that the curds are collected into a tight ball.
 With clean hands, squeeze the ball gently over the sink to release more whey.
 If you are concerned about a vinegar taste remaining, you can run the ball under gently running water and squeeze again, if desired.

 - Unwrap the cheesecloth.
-You can use the cheese before you as ricotta in your recipes.
+You can use the cheese before you as a ricotta substitute in your recipes.
 If you want cottage cheese instead, continue on...

-- Put the cheese ball in a bowl and gently break up the curds with a spoon.
-Stir in the salt and heavy cream.
+- Put the cheese ball in a bowl and gently break up the curds with a fork.
+Stir in the heavy cream.
 You will find that the curds readily absorb the cream, so the finished cottage cheese does not contain much liquid.

-- This recipe makes approximately three cups of loosely packed cottage cheese (six ½-cup servings).
-Enjoy!
+- If you used 2% milk, this recipe makes approximately three cups of loosely packed cottage cheese.
+Refrigerate and enjoy!